RHIT-CSSE/csse220/Homework/RefactoringInheritance/README.md

 the two classes into your super class instead.
 You may or may not want to make your new class abstract, you can decide what all is placed in it and whether it should/needs to be abstract or not.
 Be VERY careful when looking at the code and make sure to see where there are differences between the classes.
-MOST ofthe code should now be in your super class.
+MOST of the code should now be in your super class.
-After refactoring everything should still work as it started (test it by running it again).
+After refactoring, everything should still work as it started (test it by running it again).
 To easily reset your classes in Eclipse (in case you delete something on accident) you can Right Click->Replace With->HEAD Revision
 (Just be sure to make a backup copy if you want to keep your changes!)